bitfragment/exs/_posts/2019-05-29-package-structure.md

 ---

 Alan A. A. Donovan and Brian W. Kernighan, *[The Go Programming Language].*
-Addison-Wesley, 2016, Chapter 2, Program Structure
+Addison-Wesley, 2016, Chapter 2, Program Structure, Exercise 2.1

 [The Go Programming Language]: http://www.gopl.io/